moises-ai/maestro-worker-python/README.md

 # Maestro Worker Python

-This module scaffolds the creation of a standard inference worker to run on the Moises/Maestro infra-structure.
+This module scaffolds the creation of a standard inference worker to run on the Moises/Maestro infrastructure.

 ## Installation
 To install the main branch: